pantheon-systems/documentation/source/partials/wp-login-attacks.md

 ### Use Single Sign-On (SSO)

-If your organization makes use of an Identity Provider (IdP) such as Google Workspace, Microsoft AzureAD, or others for [Single Sign-On](/sso-organizations), utilize that as the login authority for your WordPress site.
+If your workspace makes use of an Identity Provider (IdP) such as Google Workspace, Microsoft AzureAD, or others for [Single Sign-On](/sso-organizations), utilize that as the login authority for your WordPress site.

 Some plugins or services can simplify the SSO integration of your IdP, such as [WP SAML Auth](https://wordpress.org/plugins/wp-saml-auth/) or [MiniOrange](https://plugins.miniorange.com/wordpress).